ayuj-verma/dpdk-dts-liquidio/test_plans/vlan_ethertype_config_test_plan.rst

 4) Change VLAN TPID to 0xA100 on port ``1``

-testpmd> vlan set inner tpid 0xA100 1
+testpmd> vlan set outer tpid 0xA100 1

 5)send 1 packet without VLAN Tag Identifier on port ``A``, Verify that packet received in port ``B`` with VLAN Tag Identifier 16 and TPID is 0xA100.